 Use the Proper Tools

 The key to carving a prime rib (or standing rib roast) successfully always starts with the right tools.
 Electric knife?
 Don’t even think about it.
 It’s common sense to make sure your knives are freshly cleaned and sharpened.
-More on how to sharpen your kitchen knives here, and more on why you shouldn’t have to here.
+More on how to sharpen your kitchen knives here.

 Now here’s what you’ll need: